mad2342/LittleThings/README.md

 - Suppress Mechwarrior training notification if number of trainable pilots is below a certain limit
     - Vanilla: 2
     - LittleThings: Configurable in settings (default: 4)
+- Randomize the 'Mechs fielded for missions "Training Day" and "B-Team"
+    - Especially helpful under circumstances where these missions spawn with a very high difficulty
+    - At least one Urbie is preserved of course
+    - On a side note: This is realized by opening up unit-selection by tags in contract.jsons (can be used for all contracts as a modders resource)

 ## Note
-- All fixes and features can be turned on/off via settings
+- Most fixes and features can be turned on/off via settings